j-ostmeyer/comp-avg/README.md

  -p: output with machine precision, default is 5 digits
  -t: number of observables, input has to contain one column of each observable, n replaced by index (0..) of observable
  -y: symmetrise, only if '-t' option is used for correlator type data
+ -a: print full autocorrelation function instead of standard output
+ -m: add true mean ... if known
  -v: verbose, display header line
+ -h: help, this message
 ```